qiime2/docs/README.md

 ## Contributing to the docs

+1. Install the QIIME 2 framework.
+Typically you'll want the latest development version (i.e. master branch).
+You can find the [latest builds for your operating system here](https://github.com/qiime2/environment-files/tree/master/latest/staging).
+Make sure you get the raw link for your OS (e.g. `linux-64` or `osx-64`), download that file and then you can use `conda env create -n qiime2-docs --file path-to-yml` to install.

-1. Install the dependencies necessary to build the docs:
+2. Install the dependencies necessary to build the docs, you need to run this command within the `qiime2-docs` folder:

    ```shell
    pip install -r requirements.txt
    ```

-2. Install the QIIME 2 framework.
-Typically you'll want the latest development version (i.e. master branch).
-You can find the [latest builds for your operating system here](https://github.com/qiime2/environment-files/tree/master/latest/staging).
-Make sure you get the raw link for your OS (e.g. `linux-64` or `osx-64`) then you can use `conda install --file <URL>` to install.

 3. Make your changes to the source RST.